-Cracking Controls ATP Hydrolysis in the catalytic domain of a P-ATPase
+Cracking Controls ATP Hydrolysis in the catalytic unit of a P-type ATPase

 Abstract